seahorce-scidac/REMORA/Docs/sphinx_doc/building.rst

 REMORA uses the paradigm that different executables are built in different subdirectories within the ``Exec`` directory.
 When using gmake (see below), the user/developer should build in the directory of the selected problem.
 When using cmake (see below), separate executables are built for all of the problem directories listed in ``Exec/CMakeLists.txt``.
-The problem directories within ``Exec`` include a number of problems, which are also used for ::.
+The problem directories within ``Exec`` include a number of problems, which are also used for testing.

+.. _netcdf:

 NetCDF (Optional)
 ~~~~~~~~~~~~~~~~~